Skip to main content

 The decline in GH and its primary mediator, Insulin-like Growth Factor 1 (IGF-1), impairs glucose homeostasis directly.
 IGF-1 shares structural homology with insulin and can bind to the insulin receptor, albeit with lower affinity, contributing to glucose uptake in peripheral tissues.
 Its reduction, therefore, diminishes this supportive metabolic pathway.

-Concurrently, reduced GH signaling impairs lipolysis, preventing the efficient mobilization of fatty acids from for energy.
+Concurrently, reduced GH signaling impairs lipolysis, preventing the efficient mobilization of fatty acids from adipose tissue for energy.
 This forces the body into a state of preferential glucose utilization and fat storage, further exacerbating hyperglycemia and hyperinsulinemia.
 The entire metabolic picture becomes one of inefficiency and inflammation, orchestrated by the failing pulsatility of the GH axis.

 How Do Peptides Modulate Neuroendocrine Inflammation?